 To qualify as a top pick, a cordless vacuum should have enough suction to clean up everyday floor messes, and both it and its attachments should be easy to use.
 It should also come with a battery that’s powerful enough to keep the vacuum running as long as you need to complete your cleaning chore.
 The following cordless vacuums are well-suited to various types of floors and lifestyle situations—one is sure to be an asset in your cleaning arsenal.

-If you’re looking for a cordless vacuum that cleans floors, windowsills, sofa cushions, and more, look no further than the INSE 250W 5-in-1 Cordless Stick Vacuum Cleaner.
-Weighing in at just 5.38 pounds, the INSE is easy to carry and maneuver.
-Its powerful, rechargeable lithium-ion battery provides powerful suction for up to 45 minutes on a single charge.
+If you’re looking for a cordless vacuum that cleans floors, windowsills, sofa cushions, and more, consider INSE’s cordless stick vacuum.
+Weighing in at 4.5 pounds, the INSE is easy to maneuver and control.
+Meanwhile, its powerful, rechargeable lithium-ion battery provides powerful suction for up to 45 minutes on a single charge.
 The battery is removable for convenient charging.

-This stick vacuum features a swivel powerhead and a jointed stick that allows the user to vacuum around chair legs and under furniture with ease.
-The vacuum comes with several accessories, including a mini powerhead for use as a handheld option, a crevice attachment for ferreting crumbs from behind chair cushions, and a 2-in-1 brush.
-The INSE is suitable for use on carpet or hard flooring.
+The INSE stick vacuum features a swivel powerhead and a jointed stick that allows the user to vacuum around chair legs and under furniture with ease.
+The vacuum also comes with several accessories, including a mini powerhead for use as a handheld option, a crevice attachment for ferreting crumbs from behind chair cushions, and a 2-in-1 brush.

 FAQs About Cordless Vacuums